Semantic Annotations for Linked Avro Data (SALAD) §

 If an identifier URI is prefixed with

-it is a URI relative fragment identifier.
+#it is a URI relative fragment identifier.
 It is resolved relative to the base URI by setting or replacing the fragment portion of the base URI.If an identifier URI does not contain a scheme and is not prefixed

-it is a parent relative fragment identifier.
+#it is a parent relative fragment identifier.
 It is resolved relative to the base URI by the following rule: if the base URI does not contain a document fragment, set the fragment portion of the base URI.
-If the base URI does contain a document fragment, append a slash/
+If the base URI does contain a document fragment, append a slash/followed by the identifier field to the fragment portion of the base URI.If an identifier URI begins with a namespace prefix declared in

-.If an identifier URI is an absolute URI consisting of a scheme and path, no processing occurs.
+$namespacesfollowed by a colon:, the prefix and colon must be replaced by the namespace declared in$namespaces.If an identifier URI is an absolute URI consisting of a scheme and path, no processing occurs.

 When preprocessing visits a node containing an identifier, that identifier must be used as the base URI to process child nodes.